-According to reports submitted to WildSide, the species visitors most want to see here are:
+According to reports submitted to WildSide, the most popular species that can be seen here are:

 The European green woodpecker is the largest of the three woodpeckers that breed in Britain.
 They have a loud call but, unlike other species of woodpecker, they don’t drum to communicate and spend much of their time on the ground feeding.
-They can be seen in Sydenham Hill year round although can be tricky to spot.
+They can be seen in Sydenham Hill year-round although can be tricky to spot.
 While they roost in the woods they tend not to feed there, preferring grassy areas where they can feed on the ground – such as the nearby golf course.
-Listen out for their distinctive call and you might spot one!
+Listen out for their distinctive ‘yaffle’ call and you might spot one!